phdonner/phdonner/README.md

 ## The workflow

 Planning is a conceptual activity.
-To be efficient, we could outline of the various workflows which can be followed in order to arrive at a solution.
+To be efficient, we could prepare an outline of the various workflows which can be followed in order to arrive at a solution to the problem.
 The following diagram will hopefully guide our work.

 ```mermaid
 flowchart LR